Submission FC Light Gi Review

 Submission FC Light Gi Summary

-The submission fc light gi is a fairly nice gi at the lower end of the bjj gi price spectrum.
+The submission FC light gi is a fairly nice gi at the lower end of the bjj gi price spectrum.
 It offers a decent quality, further enhanced by its nearly $100 price tag.
 If you’re a gi buyer on a budget, but still want a decent gi, then this is the gi for you.

 Introduction